How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Families, nature lovers, beach bums, foodies

 Davao is home to the Philippine eagle (one of the world’s rarest birds), the country’s highest mountain, and the exotic fruit durian.
 There’s so much to see and explore—from stunning beaches to family-friendly parks—for every type of traveler.
-Tourists can even book a day tour around Davao City to visit President Rodrigo Duterte‘s actual house.
+Tourists can even book a day tour around Davao City to visit President Rodrigo Duterte‘s house.

 Top things to do in Davao